tpoisot/ms_connectance_complexity/ms_conn_compl.md

 *forces* strong difference in the degree of species according to their niche position.

-Kurtosis seems unaffected by connectance.
+Kurtosis seems to be unaffected by connectance.
 On the other hand, skewness decreases when connectance increases.
 This result is expected.
 Positively skewed distribution have longer or fatter right tails, indicating mostly low values (low degree): unconnected networks are made mostly of species with a weak